Ke'Bryan Hayes Player Props: Pirates vs. Brewers

-Ke'Bryan Hayes -- .189 average over his past 10 games -- will be in action for the Pittsburgh Pirates versus the Milwaukee Brewers, with Adrian Houser on the hill, on August 3 at 7:15 PM ET.
+Ke'Bryan Hayes, with a slugging percentage of .306 in his past 10 games -- including one home run -- will be in action for the Pittsburgh Pirates against the Milwaukee Brewers, with Colin Rea on the hill, August 4 at 8:10 PM ET.

-He had a hitless performance in his previous game (0-for-4 with an RBI) against the Tigers.
+In his last game he had a one-hit performance (1-for-3) against the Brewers.

 Ke'Bryan Hayes Game Info & Props vs. the Brewers